david-thrower/cerebros-core-algorithm-alpha/README.md

 10. Materialize Dense layers. **(This is a top down operation starting with InputLevel and proceeding to the last hidden layer in the network)**
 11. Create output layer.
 12.Compile model.
-13. Fit the model, save the oracles, and save the model as a daved Keras model.
+13. Fit the model, save the oracles, and save the model as a saved Keras model.
 14. Iterate through the results and find best the model ad metrics.